katarinako01/DL_LLM_fine_tuning/README.md

 The **evaluation set** is deliberately harder as it contains unseen geographic entities (articles never used in training), hallucination probes (questions about fictional places) and out-of-scope queries (sports, recipes, greetings).
-It measures whether the model generalises beyond its training data.
+It measures whether the model generalises beyond its training data. <br>

 **Insights based on an evaluation set:**
 The fine-tuned model maintains the same coherent format but hallucinates more freely.
 Since these entities